 It is relatively easy to follow the path to the lake.
 And Blausee Lake itself can be reached in only 5 minutes from the entrance.
 However, good shoes are preferred as the road is not always paved.

 There is a short boat trip (around 10 minutes) included in the ticket price.
-The boat has a glass bottom so you could see the fish swimming under while in the boat.
+The boat has a glass bottom so you can see the fish swimming under while in the boat.

 Near the restaurant is a playground for children.
 There are also toilets near the playground.